rayhannr/uncleroy/src/pages/blog/digital-wedding-invitation-features-that-need-to-improve.md

   - <b>Slow transition:</b> I find animation durations of 500ms or greater to be sluggish and unpleasant, particularly when involving opacity transitions from very low to full.
   - <b>Large transition distance:</b> Large distances, regardless of animation speed, create a peculiar UI, in my opinion.
 For example, when an element is animated from bottom to top over a distance of 250px.

-These two issues motivated me to create my own wedding invitation template which you can find the details [here](/project/folklore-invitation).
+These two issues motivated me to address them in my own wedding invitation template which you can find the details [here](/project/folklore-invitation).
 It showcases minimal animation, and the audio will commence only when the visitor clicks the play button located at the bottom right corner of the screen.